Sutter County Truck Accident Lawyers

 Non-Economic Damages

-- Loss Of Consortium – An injured spouse may be unable to provide for their partner in terms of love, services, and support compared to before the truck accident.
+- Loss of Consortium or Companionship — An injured spouse may be unable to provide for their partner in terms of love, services, and support as they did before the truck accident.

 What Are Punitive Damages?